Phoroneus

 Relief from Giotto's Campanile, depicting Phoroneus as the man who invented law.

-In Greek mythology, Phoroneus (/fəˈrɒn.juːs/; Ancient Greek: Φορωνεύς means 'bringer of a price') was a culture-hero of the Argolid, fire-bringer, law giver, and primordial king of Argos.
+In Greek mythology, Phoroneus (/fəˈrɒn.juːs/; Φορωνεύς) was a culture-hero of the Argolid, fire-bringer, law giver, and primordial king of Argos.

 Family

-Phoroneus was the son of the river god Inachus and either Melia, the Oceanid or Argia, the embodiment of the Argolid itself: "Inachus, son of Oceanus, begat Phoroneus by his sister Argia".
+Phoroneus was the son of the river god Inachus and either Melia, the Oceanid or Argia, the embodiment of the Argolid itself: "Inachus, son of Oceanus, begat Phoroneus by his sister Argia."

 He was said to have been married to Cinna; or Cerdo, a nymph; or Teledice, also a nymph; or Perimede; or Peitho, and to have fathered a number of children including Apis, Car, Chthonia, Clymenus, Sparton, Lyrcus and Europs, an illegitimate son.
 An unnamed daughter of his is said to have consorted with Hecaterus and thus became the mother of the five Hecaterides, nymphs of the rustic dance.

 In Argive culture, Niobe is associated with Phoroneus, sometimes as his mother, sometimes as his daughter, or as his consort (Kerenyi).
-According to Hellanicus of Lesbos, Phoroneus had at least three sons: Agenor, Jasus and Pelasgus.
-After the death of Phoroneus, the two elder brothers divided his dominions, Pelasgus received the country about the river Erasmus, and built Larissa, and Iasus the country about Elis.
-After the death of these two, Agenor, the youngest, invaded their dominions, and thus became king of Argos.
+According to Hellanicus of Lesbos, Phoroneus had at least three sons: Agenor, Jasus, and Pelasgus.
+After the death of Phoroneus, the two elder brothers divided his dominions.
+Pelasgus received the country about the river Erasmus and built Larissa, and Iasus received the country about Elis.
+After the death of these two, Agenor, the youngest, invaded their dominions and thus became king of Argos.

 The Clementine Recognitions mentions Phthia, a daughter of Phoroneus, who became the mother of Achaeus by Zeus.